 Will Equifax disclose accommodations on the consumer credit file?

 Tom Aliff: Equifax has created a set of attributes that provide information regarding accommodations on a consumer's credit file.
 Please reach out to your Equifax representative for additional information.
-Click here to watch the August Market Pulse webinar for more on the current and future state of the Automotive Industry.
-Access additional related insights here and register for upcoming webinars here.
+Watch the August Market Pulse webinar for more on the current and future state of the Automotive Industry, access additional related insights on the Market Pulse hub, and register for upcoming webinars.

 * The opinions, estimates and forecasts presented herein are for general information use only.
 This material is based upon information that we consider to be reliable, but we do not represent that it is accurate or complete.
 No person should consider distribution of this material as making any representation or warranty with respect to such material and should not rely upon it as such.
 Equifax does not assume any liability for any loss that may result from the reliance by any person upon any such information or opinions.
 Such information and opinions are subject to change without notice.
 The opinions, estimates, forecasts, and other views published herein represent the views of the presenters as of the date indicated and do not necessarily represent the views of Equifax or its management.